 Select the skin clinic tab above for more information.

 If you wish to stop smoking, we run a clinic to help.
 Please ask the nurse on your next visit or contact our reception desk.

 If you are travelling abroad, the Practice Nurses can give appropriate advice and arrange the necessary vaccinations.
 Please contact us in plenty of time (at least 6 weeks) prior to travel.
 You can also refer to the Travel Information tab above for more details.
-Any patient who has not had a tetanus vaccine in the last 10 years should make an appointment to see the practice nurse.

 Below there are links to advice sheets detailing useful information and numbers for these common illnesses/symptoms, click on them for further information.